-Recently Huffington Post posted a string of shoddy pieces, which were allegedly someone’s idea of journalism.
-Essentially it seemed some intern had been told to search the internet for politically incorrect Halloween costumes, a few of which they posted every day in the run up to the holiday.
+Recently Huffington Post UK posted a series of images, curated to produce a reaction – and a reaction they got.
+Some intern had been told to search the internet for politically incorrect Halloween costumes – a few of which they posted every day in the run up to the holiday.
 One of these costumes was of a golliwog.
 I clicked on the picture’s comments button expecting to read mass objection.
 Instead I found myself wondering whether I’d gone back thirty years.
 There were a few exceptions, but the strongest reoccurring theme could be paraphrased:

 I thought about posting a knee jerk reaction on the trail, but then, remembering I have a blog, decided to write a post instead.
 So it is to these ‘special’ people that I address this post: